 Much like hydrocodone effects interfere with respiratory functioning, at high enough dosage amounts a person’s heart rate can slow to dangerous levels.
 When this happens, a person’s heartbeat becomes slow, erratic or stops altogether as the body goes limp.
 Vomiting may also occur.

 Ongoing drug abuse practices place users at increasing risk of developing symptoms of overdose on hydrocodone due to the brain’s growing tolerance for the drug.
 In the absence of needed treatment help, the risk of overdose looms larger with each passing day.
 In effect, symptoms of overdose on hydrocodone can be life-threatening and require immediate medical attention.

-If you suspect you or someone you know may be at risk of hydrocodone overdose and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-774-6145 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be at risk of hydrocodone overdose and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-774-6145 (Who Answers?) to speak with one of our addictions specialists.